nobulbs/nobulbs.github.io/_posts/2015-07-25-labour-leader-centre-opportunity.md

 layout: post
 ---

 OK, so I'm no analyst, academic, journalist, politician or philosopher and, if you're interested, you will have heard or read 1001 opinions on who and what Labour should choose in the forthcoming leadership election.
 However, I am a Labour party member and I have thought hard about this.
-For what it's worth, here's my twopenneth worth&hellip;
+Here's my twopenneth&hellip;

 <hr>